The Curious Case of Benjamin Button (musical): Act One

 On 3 March 1933, nearly four years after being served his first beer, a chain of events is set in motion causing Benjamin to engage in a bar fight with the foul-mouthed Captain Carrick ("Matter Of Time I").
 Looking after him, Elowen gets to know him better and is fascinated by his appearance, more youthful than the first time she'd seen him.
 Benjamin dismisses this as recovering from an illness to hide his reversing ageing.
 As they converse, they begin to fall in love under the light of the moon ("The Moon And The Sea").
 When each of them tells their parents about their newfound love, their parents shun their romance.
 Disobeying their parents, they try to elope but fail to find each other.
 Persuaded into thinking the other has given up on their love by the other's parents, they go their separate ways ("Will You Go?").

-On 3 April 1933 in Newlyn, Benjamin lies about experience as a sailor to get a job as a fisherman on 'The Salty Maid', captained by Jack Trenlee Sr and crewed the captain's sons, Jago Trenlee and Jack Trenlee Jr, who is nicknamed 'Little Jack'.
+On 3 April 1933 in Newlyn, Benjamin lies about experience as a sailor to get a job as a fisherman on 'The Salty Maid', captained by Jack Trenlee Sr and crewed by the captain's sons, Jago Trenlee and Jack Trenlee Jr, who is nicknamed 'Little Jack'.
 His unfamiliarity with the equipment becomes apparent as they sail ("Home").

 During World War II, on 7 August 1941, Benjamin (now 47 years old) continues to work for the Trenlees when Jago Trenlee discovers information calling Benjamin's claimed experience into doubt.
 Before Benjamin can even explain, a Luftwaffe squadron bombs the village, sinking The Salty Maid and almost drowning Benjamin.
 Seeing Elowen's face in the water above, Benjamin swims to the surface and survives, but Jago is killed.
 Benjamin and Little Jack decide to join the war effort and sign up for the Royal Navy.